bbehrman10/o-blogs/MetaMask-VB/readme.md

 		const  contractAddress  =  "0x06A3F540004A2ba928fcba915D41fF32C084B57b";
 		const  contractABI  =  JSON.parse(abiString).abi;

-Now we can write the MetaMask functions:
+Now write the MetaMask functions:
 - checkIfWalletIsConnected()
-	- This function uses the ethers.js library to see if MetaMask has a previous connection with this application
+	- This function utilizes MetaMask to see if a wallet is already connected with the application

 			PageModule.prototype.checkIfWalletIsConnected  =  async  function  ()  {
 				try  {